 Teaching is a highly competitive field so it’s never too early to start reviewing the academic requirements and important application dates and deadlines!
 Get ahead start by exploring the facts below about applying to one of Ontario’s Faculties of Education.

 Teaching programs in Ontario are available at the following universities: Brock University, Lakehead University, Laurentian University, Nipissing University, University of Ottawa, Queen’s University, University of Toronto, Trent University, University of Ontario Institute of Technology, University of Western Ontario, University of Windsor, Wilfrid Laurier University and York University.
 Students apply to these teaching programs through the Teaching Education Application Service (TEAS) – a non-profit centralized application service operated by the Ontario University Application Centre (OUAC) for applicants to the Faculties of Education for the institutions listed above.

 Teaching programs are divided into categories based on grade-level: primary-junior (junior kindergarten to grade 6), junior-intermediate (grade 4 to grade 10) and intermediate-senior (grade 7 to grade 12)

 Students interested in applying to a school’s Faculty of Education need to start preparing early!
-Teacher Education Applications through the TEAS on-line application service are generally made available in the month of September of the year before you wish to attend and are due to the Ontario University Application Centre (OUAC) at the end of November or beginning of December.
-Admission decisions are usually made in April.
+Teacher Education Applications through the TEAS on-line application service are generally made available in the Fall of the year before you wish to attend.
 Since teaching is a highly competitive field, it is important for serious candidates to be aware of all important dates and deadlines!
 Check out the TEAS website for the most up to date information regarding deadlines.